Be-VirtualNet-MB/VMware-Tanzu-HAProxy-Unattended-Deployment/README.md

 ## Guidance

-- Download the HAProxy Image (v0.2.0).
+- Download the HAProxy image (v0.2.0).
 - Move the HAProxy image to the default location: C:\Temp.
 - Change all the variables depending on your environment in the script (HAProxy_Tanzu_Deployment.ps1).
 - Run the script (HAProxy_Tanzu_Deployment.ps1) in PowerShell.